gabipurcaru/gabi-sh-gatsby/src/pages/blog/tools-and-frames-of-mind.md

 ---
-path: "/tools-and-frames-of-mind"
+path: /tools-and-frames-of-mind
 date: 2020-06-12
-title: "Tools and Frames of Mind"
+title: Tools and Frames of Mind
 published: true
 ---
 I'm lucky enough to spend a lot of time close to people way smarter than me, so naturally I try to learn as much as possible from them.

 There are two main things I try to get out of these relationships: